Huvadhu Atoll

-Huvadhu, Suvadive, Suvaidu or Suvadiva is the atoll with most islands in the world.
+Huvadhu, Suvadive, Suvaidu or Suvadiva is the atoll with the most islands in the world.
 The atoll is located in the Indian Ocean.
-It is south of the Suvadiva Channel in the Republic of Maldives with a total area of 3152 km2, of which 38.5 km2 is dry land.
+It is south of the Suvadiva Channel in the Republic of Maldives with a total area of 3,152 km2, of which 38.5 km2 is dry land.
 The atoll contains 255 islands.

 It is the second largest atoll in the country, after Boduthiladhunmathi (consisting of Haa Alif, Haa Dhaalu, Shaviyani, and Noonu administrative divisions) which has smaller and fewer islands spread across a larger area.

 Huvadu Atoll has been divided into two districts (administrative provinces) for administrative purposes since the 1970s.
 These divisions are Northern Huvadhu Atoll (Gaafu Alifu) in the north, and Southern Huvadhu Atoll (Gaafu Dhaalu).